dy/gl-util/readme.md

 There are [regl](https://github.com/regl-project/regl) and other [stack.gl](https://github.com/stackgl/) components like _gl-texture_, _gl-shader_ etc, so why bother?

 Because their API may give hard time remembering, same as pure webgl methods.
-Also _gl-util_s do not supersede webgl API, so that allows for debugging pure webgl for a moment if one need to.
+Also _gl-utils_ do not supersede webgl API, so that allows for debugging pure webgl for a moment if one need to.
 Also if one need minimalistic webgl setup it may be better to opt for a couple of functions over relatively massive stack.gl components.

 _gl-util_ is like functions from any webgl tutorial.
 Tiny, handy and already familiar, so.